book cover of Ghost-Eye

 A novel by

-Varsha Gupta wants fish for her lunch.
-Her family can't understand it; the three-year-old has never tasted fish in her life.
-The Guptas are strict vegetarians and don't allow it inside their Calcutta mansion.
-But Varsha claims she can remember another life, a mud house by a river where she caught and cooked fish with a different mother.
+Varsha Gupta wants fish for lunch.
+Her family is shocked; the three-year-old has never tasted fish in her life.
+The Guptas are strict vegetarians and don’t allow it inside their Calcutta mansion.
+But Varsha claims she can remember another life, in a mud house by a river where she caught and cooked fish with a different mother.

-Perplexed, the Guptas turn to Dr. Shoma Bose, a psychiatrist who has been investigating what are known as 'cases of the reincarnation type' for years.
+Perplexed, the Guptas turn to Dr. Shoma Bose, a psychologist who has been investigating what are known as "cases of the reincarnation type" for years.
 But her understanding of the world is changed forever by Varsha's revelations.

-Half a century later, Varsha's therapeutic case file catches the attention of a group of environmental activists, and Shoma's nephew Dinu is drawn inexorably into their plans.
-And as Dinu finds himself caught up in the search for Varsha, buried memories of his own past begin to surface.
+Half a century later, Varsha's case file catches the attention of a group of environmental activists, and Shoma's nephew Dinu is drawn inexorably into their plans.
+As Dinu finds himself caught up in the search for Varsha, buried memories of his own past begin to surface.

-Ghost-Eye is an urgent and expansive novel about family, fate and our fragile planet.
+Ghost-Eye is an urgent and expansive novel from one of our greatest living storytellers, about family, fate, and our fragile planet.

 Genre: Literary Fiction